 Chair of the Board

-Anula Courtis is the Founder and CEO of 340Best.
+Anula Courtis is 340Best’s CEO and founder.
 She is also the architect of InfoPoint - the company’s state-of-the-art, robust platform behind 340Best’s technology-driven services.
-Anula draws on more than 25 years as a healthcare technology consultant where she developed strategic solutions for 340B, Pharmacy Benefit Management (PBM), and other complex programs.
-Clients benefit from this expertise as she helps them navigate issues stemming from difficult compliance and technology processes affecting their 340B compliance, eligibility, savings and beyond.
-Simultaneously, Anula is a founder and managing partner of Genex Consulting – 340Best’s parent company.
-In her spare time, Anula serves as Chairperson of the Human Rights Commission of Woodstock, New York, as a member of the New York Statewide Human Rights Commissions, and as a member of the Police Reform and Reinvention Committee and Taskforce.
-In her free time, Anula enjoys hiking and bike riding.
+Anula draws on more than 25 years as a healthcare technology consultant where she developed strategic solutions for 340B, pharmacy benefit management (PBM), and other complex programs.
+Clients benefit from this expertise as she helps them navigate issues stemming from ineffective technology and processes affecting their 340B compliance, eligibility, and savings.
+Simultaneously, Anula is a founder and managing partner of Genex Consulting - a management consulting firm specializing in medical eligibility.
+Anula extends her knowledge to other companies, serving as a technical advisor on a private tech company’s Board as well as the part-time CIO for a start-up prescription benefits management company.
+Recently, Anula was also appointed Chairperson of the Human Rights Commission of Woodstock, New York.
 Prior to her current roles, Anula Courtis worked at McKinsey & Company.

 Miles Truesdell, Jr.